-For clarifications please see the Head of Faculty, Mrs A. Michael training can improve performance.
-One of the main goals of the course is to enable autonomy when it comes to finding ways of developing and maintaining a healthy and active lifestyle through participation in physical activity, while also promoting the universality of sport, and a "sport-for-all" attitude.
+Understand the socio-cultural influences on participation in sport the effects of exercise and how training improve performance.
+One of can the main goals of the course is to enable autonomy when it comes to finding ways developing of and maintaining a healthy and active lifestyle through participation in physical activity, while also promoting the universality of sport, and a "sportfor-all" attitude.